Samanthapv/Samantha-Pinos-mpv/README.md

   DB_PASS=YOURPASSWORD
 ```

 - Run `npm run migrate` in the main folder of this repository, in a new terminal window.
-This will create a table called 'students' in your database.
+This will create three tables articles, colors and categories.

+- Run `npm run seed` in the main folder as well, to fill the tables with content.

 ### Development